 The Honor Awards, in the form of Gold and Silver Medals, constitute the highest and second highest levels of recognition granted for distinguished and exceptional performance within the Department.
 Although no monetary reward is associated with this recognition, these awards are regarded by Department employees as the ultimate recognition for their contributions.
-I urge you to consider all types and levels of employee accomplishments within your organizational unit, to ensure that only the best are forwarded for consideration.
+I urge you to consider all types and levels of employee accomplishments within your organizational unit to ensure that only the best are forwarded for consideration.
 Nominations for group accomplishments may include members from other organizational units.

 Your servicing human resources office will provide instructions on requirements for submitting nominations.
-See Attachment 1 for awards criteria, Attachment 2 for submission requirements, and Attachment 3 for the history of the program.
-Nominations are due to the Department using the Honor Awards Nomination System by April 29, 2022.
-If you have any questions, please contact Jessica SP Bensel at (202) 384-4342.
+The criteria are attached.
+Nominations are due to the Department using the Honor Awards Nomination System by May 31, 2024.
+Should you have any questions, please contact David Logan, Departmental Incentive Awards Officer, at dlogan@doc.gov.

-The Department appreciates the hard work and great contributions that were recognized in the past, and I look forward to a very successful awards program that rewards outstanding performance across the full breadth of the Department in 2022.
+The Department appreciates the hard work and great contributions that were recognized in the past, and I look forward to a very successful awards program that rewards outstanding performance across the full breadth of the Department during this period.